-For grades 3-8, the school schedule allows for a 30-minute lunch period.
-Students in grades Y5s-2 have a 30-minute lunch period and a 10 minute outside recess period.
+Breakfast is served at 7:30 a.m. until 7:50 a.m.
+For grades K-8, the school schedule allows for a 30minute lunch period.
+Students in grades K-6 have a 15-minute lunch and recess period.
 A nutritious lunch, including milk, may be purchased at school, or students may bring a sack lunch from home.
-Breakfast is also offered prior to the start of school and is served at 7:30 a.m.
+Sack lunches should be a nutritious lunch.
+Soda pop is not permitted.
+Due to extreme peanut allergies, students may not bring any peanut products into the school.